driscoll42/chicago-engineering-and-tech-communities/README.md

 - [Chicago Associate Boards](https://github.com/driscoll42/chicago_young_professional_groups/tree/main) - This is a great list of various associate boards in Chicago that young professionals can join to start getting board leadership experience, and volunteering in their community.
 - [Awesome Discord Communities](https://github.com/mhxion/awesome-discord-communities/) - Not specifically Chicago, but I feel that there is a great benefit to the numerous engineering and tech Discord communities out there for anyone to be part of to learn from others.
-- [This Dot's Tech Community Slacks](https://github.com/thisdot/tech-community-slacks) - A list of Slack communities around the world to join
+- [Awesome Tech Communities fork](https://github.com/MartinRosenberg/Awesome-Tech-Communities) - A list of Slack communities around the world to join
 - [Chicago Tech Community Events](https://chitechcommunityevents.softr.app/) - A calendar of various Chicago tech events